TITLE 62: MINING

 Section 200.603 Safety Precautions – Handling and Storage

 When explosive material is removed from a magazine for use, the oldest stocks shall be removed first.
-Where the certificate holder has adopted a quality control program that does not necessarily involve the removal of the oldest stock first, but which complies with Section 602(e) of this Subpart, the requirements of this subsection shall be deemed to be met.
+When the certificate holder has adopted a quality control program that does not necessarily involve the removal of the oldest stock first, but that complies with Section 200.602(f), the requirements of this subsection shall be deemed to be met.

 Corresponding grades and brands shall be stored in a magazine together and in such a manner that brand and grade marks are visible.
 All stocks shall be stored so as to be easily counted and checked.

 Containers of explosive materials shall be stacked in a stable manner to prevent shifting or falling.
-Rigid containers of explosive materials shall be laid flat, and cases with top side up.
+Rigid containers of explosive materials shall be laid flat, and cases shall be placed with top side up.

 Explosive materials shall be stored within a magazine so as not to interfere with required ventilation.